MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Warn messages:

-    - Key: **OutlookWarnUntrustedCollaborationLabel**
+    - Key: **OutlookUnlabeledCollaborationAction**

     - Value: **Warn**

 - Justification messages:

-    - Key: **OutlookWarnUntrustedCollaborationLabel**
+    - Key: **OutlookUnlabeledCollaborationAction**

     - Value: **Justify**

 - Block messages:

-    - Key: **OutlookWarnUntrustedCollaborationLabel**
+    - Key: **OutlookUnlabeledCollaborationAction**

     - Value: **Block**

+- Turn off these messages:

+    - Key: **OutlookUnlabeledCollaborationAction**

+    - Value: **Off**

 ### To specify the allowed domain names for recipients exempt from the pop-up messages

 When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients who have have that domain name included in their email address.
 In this case, the emails are sent without interruption.
-To specify multiple domains, create multiple advanced client settings, one for each domain.
+To specify multiple domains, add them as a single string, separated by commas.

-A typical configuration is to display the pop-up messages only for recipients who are external to your organization, or who are authorized partners for your organization.
+A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who are authorized partners for your organization.
 In this case, you specify all the email domains that are used by your organization and by your partners.

-For each domain to exempt, create the following advanced client setting with the following value:
+Create the following advanced client setting key.
+For the value, specify one or more domains, each one separated by a comma:

 - Key: **OutlookCollaborationTrustedDomains**

-- Value: **\<**domain name**>**
+- Value: **\<**domain names, comma separated**>**

 For example, if you specify the domain name of contoso.com, users do not see the pop-up messages in Outlook when they send an email to john@sales.contoso.com.